Are Transformers Effective for Time Series Forecasting?: Experiments

-To verify whether existing Transformer-based solutions are effective for TSF tasks, we present both quantitative and qualitative comparisons with~\modelname.

-\textbf{Quantitative results.} In Table~\ref{tab:multi-benchmarks} and ~\ref{tab:multi-benchmarks-ett}, we extensively evaluate all mentioned Transformers on nine benchmarks, following the experimental setting of previous work~\cite{xu2021autoformer,zhou2022fedformer,informer}.
-As can be observed, the performance of \modelname is better than Transformer-based methods in most cases.
-Specifically, \modelname outperforms all the Transformer-based methods by over 25\% on Weather and around 50\% on Exchange-Rate.
-These results indicate that existing Transformer-based TSF solutions are not effective for temporal relation extraction and \modelname is a powerful baseline for the long-term forecasting task.
+\textbf{Quantitative results.} In Table~\ref{tab:multi-benchmarks-ett}, we extensively evaluate all mentioned Transformers on nine benchmarks, following the experimental setting of previous work~\cite{xu2021autoformer,zhou2022fedformer,informer}.
+Surprisingly, the performance of \modelname surpasses the SOTA FEDformer in most cases by 20\% $\sim$ 50\% improvements on the \emph{multivariate forecasting}, where \modelname even does not model correlations among variates.
+For different time series benchmarks, \emph{NLinear} and \emph{DLinear} show the superiority to handle the distribution shift and trend-seasonality features.
+We also provide results for \emph{univariate forecasting} of ETT datasets in the Appendix, where \modelname still consistently outperforms Transformer-based LTSF solutions by a large margin.

-The recent FEDformer achieves relatively high forecasting accuracy, especially for the ETT benchmark, as shown in Table ~\ref{tab:multi-benchmarks-ett}.
-This might be due to the fact that FEDformer does not rely much on the self-attention mechanism in Transformers.
-Rather, it employs classical time series analysis techniques such as Fourier transformation, which plays an important role in temporal feature extraction.
+FEDformer achieves competitive forecasting accuracy on ETTh1.
+This because FEDformer employs classical time series analysis techniques such as frequency processing, which brings in time series inductive bias and benefits the ability of temporal feature extraction.
+In summary, these results reveal that existing complex Transformer-based LTSF solutions are not seemingly effective on the existing nine benchmarks while \modelname can be a powerful baseline.

-It is worth noting that, while FEDformer outperforms \modelname in some cases, it is achieved under the setting of $T=96$.
-We study the impact of different look-back window sizes (see Sec. \ref{subsec:TransformerModelDesign}), and our results show that \modelname continues to improve with increased $T$, eventually outperforming FEDformer by a large margin.

-Another interesting observation is that even though the naive Repeat-C method shows worse results when predicting long-term seasonal data (e.g., Electricity and Traffic), it surprisingly outperforms all the Transformer-based methods on the Exchange-Rate (over 30\%) and Weather (over 10\%) dataset.
-This is mainly caused by the wrong prediction of trends in Transformer-based solutions, resulting in significant accuracy degradation (see Figure~\ref{fig:visualize_prediction}(b)).
+Another interesting observation is that even though the naive \emph{Repeat} method shows worse results when predicting long-term seasonal data (e.g., Electricity and Traffic), it surprisingly outperforms all Transformer-based methods on Exchange-Rate (around 45\%).
+This is mainly caused by the wrong prediction of trends in Transformer-based solutions, which may overfit toward sudden change noises in the training data, resulting in significant accuracy degradation (see Figure~\ref{fig:visualize_prediction}(b)).
+Instead, \emph{Repeat} does not have the bias.